JimDesu/basis-lang/spec.md

 #nine <- square: 3                ; 'result is the implicit expression-style result
 ```

-When a command has two or more writeable parameters, the implicit selection is not available — the caller must specify which writeable parameter carries the expression-style result via an explicit `-> name`.
+When a command has two or more writeable parameters, the implicit selection is not available — the signature must specify which writeable parameter carries the expression-style result via an explicit `-> name` if expression-position invocation is desired.
+A command without expression-position use may omit the clause.
 When a command has zero writeable parameters, the command is not expression-callable unless an explicit `-> name` designates a READ parameter as the result.

 This is a desugaring rule (per principle 10, §1.2): a single-writeable command with no `-> name` is treated as if it had `-> writeableParam` declared explicitly.
 The desugared form reaches the same typechecker rules; the only difference is surface convenience.